SparkyTruck/deepmd-jax/README.md

 ```

 ## Quick Start Guide
-Check this [example_notebook] for a quick start of training a Deep Potential model and running simulations with it.
-For more information, please refer to the [documentation].
+Check this [example_notebook] for a tutorial of training a Deep Potential model and running simulations with it.